sdawodu/nibbler/README.md

 office with basic ratings from AAMers categorised by price, type, rating, distance from the office etc…

-MVP
+MVP:

-`@niblr` bot on hipchat with the following functions:
+- `@niblr` bot on hipchat with the following functions:
-`@niblr random` — returns a random restaurant with link to google maps `@niblr thai` — returns a list of thai restaurants `@niblr thai cost:+£££ order:-distance` — returns a list of thai restaurants ordered by price descending then distance ascending
+- `@niblr random` — returns a random restaurant with link to google maps
+- `@niblr thai` — returns a list of thai restaurants
+- `@niblr thai cost:+£££ order:-distance` — returns a list of thai restaurants ordered by price descending then distance ascending

 Extensions: